CDCgov/prime-public-health-data-infrastructure/docs/decisions/0012-initial-file-format.md

 - Costly to store.
 Because one row has multiple data types, it is harder to compress the files for storage
 - Slower to read.
 Because of disk space needed to read the file, it is slower to read through the CSV file.

+### Fully-Managed DB
+A fully managed DB would circumvent the need to export data into a file format before querying the data.
+With RDBMS support, analysts could query data using SQL from our DB without having to manage files on their own.
+The export process would create an export function to create tables and write to tables in postgresql

+Pros:
+- Direct querying our data without extra steps for analytics
+- More control for consumers to get the exact data that they need.

+Cons:
+- High infrastructure costs by needing devleops to stand up the resources and maintain it
+- Likely a more complex initial setup for security for STLTs to access the data they want.

 ## Decision Outcome